microsoft/SEAL/README.md

 You can use [Android Studio](https://developer.android.com/studio) to build the native shared library used by the .NET Standard wrapper library for Android.
 If you want to build for iOS, please take a look at our [iOS pipeline](pipelines/ios.yml) file to see how to configure and build the native library using CMake and Xcode.

+However, the recommended way of using SEAL for .NET in Android and iOS is to add a reference to the multiplatform [NuGet package](https://www.nuget.org/packages/Microsoft.Research.SEALNet) to your [Xamarin](https://dotnet.microsoft.com/apps/xamarin) project.

 ## Learning to Use Microsoft SEAL